by Mithon Gwilwilethon

 The Florida Fish and Wildlife Conservation Commission was initially reluctant to make any statement regarding the identity of the victim, but as time passed rumors became impossible to control.
 Biologists were called in to make a positive identification as well as to determine the cause of death.

-According to the experts, Mr. Clause appears to have died from several burst blood vessels.
+According to the experts, Mr. Claus appears to have died from several burst blood vessels.

 A number of Florida families were quick to explain that they only keep low-fat or skim milk on hand anymore in obedience to directives from Michelle Obama and the National Health Administration.

-“I would have put out buttermilk like my momma did,” said one mother of three.
+“I would have put out fresh milk with the cream on top like my momma did,” said one mother of three.
 “But there just isn’t any to be had anymore.
-Last year they stopped serving regular milk.
+Last year they stopped serving regular milk at the school.
 It was hard, because Trina didn’t like the new 2% stuff.
 I had to get her the strawberry flavored so she’d drink it.
 Then last month the school sent back Trina’s lunch and fined me.
 They said she couldn’t eat the fried chicken and beans I packed for her because there was no bread in it and too much fat.
 They gave her some tinned fruit in sugar syrup, chicken nuggets, and a couple slices of bread instead.
 I just don’t want to get in trouble with them anymore, so I don’t even keep unhealthy stuff like milk in the house anymore.”

 However some experts disagreed with the given cause of death.